DainiusGelzinis/flowlidar-p4/prototype3/README.md

 Wait for:
 ```
-CLI listening on port 8000
+Blocking on message from CPU
 ```

 ---